dotnet/designs/accepted/2021/x64-emulation-on-arm64/x64-emulation.md

 - You can specify a RID for `dotnet build` but you cannot specify that you want to maintain the framework-dependent nature of the app with another (native) CLI argument.
 You can use an MSBuild property for this case `/p:SelfContained=false`.
 That's really terrible UX.
 - RIDs are these special codes that are hard to remember (particularly `osx`).
 In the case of x64 emulation, you only want to pivot on architecture, not operating system.
 We should provide an easy mode to enables specifying an architecture without an OS.
 - An explicit RID and an implicit one are not symmetric.
 They are the same as it relates to apphost generation, however, the implict RID defaults to portable apps and the explicit RID defaults to architecture-specific apps.
 This behavior will become increasingly obvious.
-- `dotnet publish` of a RID-specific app produces two copies of the final app, and it isn't clear which one to use.
+- [Unrelated] `dotnet publish` of a RID-specific app produces two copies of the final app, and it isn't clear which one to use.

 We haven't defined a new model.
 In short, it would need to resolve the problems with RID targeting that we have today.